open/close all folders

 - Silent Partner: He is Wallace's fellow worker and never speaks.

-- Silent Snarker: The Trope Codifier and current page image.
+- Silent Snarker: The Trope Codifier.
 Being wordless doesn't mean he can't convey sarcasm.

 - Speech-Impaired Animal: He's completely mute, but his non-verbal expressiveness qualifies him for this trope.